georgedimitriadis/androidfieldtripbufferinunity/README.md

 # README #

-These are three Android Studio and one Unity projects.
+These are three Android Studio and one Unity project.

 The FieldtripServerService creates an Android  service (with no activity) that starts, stops and controls a Fieltrip buffer server.